iotaledger/goshimmer/tools/docker-network/README.md

 ./run.sh 5
 ```

 The command `./run.sh` spins up a GoShimmer network within Docker as schematically shown in the figure above.
-Additionally an integer input is required that defines the number of `peer_replicas`.
+The integer input defines the number of `peer_replicas` N.
 The peers can communicate freely within the Docker network
 while the analysis and visualizer dashboard, as well as the `master_peer's` dashboard and web API are reachable from the host system on the respective ports.